routineLife1/AFI-ForwardDeduplicate/README.md

 - [ ] **Implement any framerate support for ForwardDeduplicate (smooth interpolation method)**

 ## limitations
-> The "n_forward" parameter acts like the number of times the algorithm performs TTA (Test Time Augmentation) operations.
+> The "n_forward" parameter acts like the number of times the algorithm performs Spatiotemporal TTA (Spatiotemporal Test Time Augmentation) operations.
 > Performing too many TTA operations may further improve smoothness and interpolation performance but lead to blurriness.
 >
 > This method will change the animation rhythm to a certain extent